top of page

 In the education sector, the design and construction processes need to be aligned with educational goals and regulatory requirements.
 Universities, colleges and schools often have fixed governance structures that have been established and operated over a long period of time.
 The process can be difficult to establish as decision making is placed in the hands of many rather than few.

-The typical decision making process in an education establishment is a contrast to a that of a corporate entity.
+The typical decision making process in an education establishment is a contrast to that of a corporate entity.
 Corporate decision making tends to be hierarchical, with a leader executing against a strategy, with accountability checks provided by a single company board, that provides checks and balances across the strategic corporate vision.

 An educational institution usually has greater oversight provided by multiple strategic and/or operational committees.
 The ultimate decisions are provided by a governing body or board.
-Day-to-day decisions are undertaken by a operational structure within a framework agreed (and accountable) at the governing body.
+Day-to-day decisions are undertaken by an operational structure within a framework agreed (and accountable) at the governing body.

 So what does this mean for the project manager?